apichery/api-challenge/README.md

 The code for this game and its API can be found in the following locations:
   - [server/server.js](https://github.com/dataiku/api-challenge/tree/master/server/server.js)
   - [server/game.js](https://github.com/dataiku/api-challenge/tree/master/server/game.js)

+## Challenge

+Your goal is to write:
+ 1. the documentation for the REST API of a small card game
+ 1. a client library in the language of your choice to ease programming against this REST API.

 Game on!